gdt050579/AppCUI-rs/docs/chapter-1/first_application.md

 <img src="img/hello_world.png" width=300/>

-**Remarks**: Keep in mind that depending on your terminal and other settings this image might look differently.
+**Note:** Depending on your terminal and other settings, the result may look different from the screenshot.